rusthigh/Mask-Detection-RCNN-pytorch-rusthigh/README.md

 ## Training

-Collect and label your data with [labelme](https://github.com/wkentaro/label
+Collect and label your data with [labelme](https://github.com/wkentaro/labelme) and then export the VOC-format dataset from js